Last updated on March 9th, 2022

 Now it was time for the pros to show us how it’s really done.
 The performers in the Tiki Village are among the best in French Polynesia.
 These guys tour the world to showcase their culture and it certainly is an impressive one.
 The plot revolves around a badass warrior on a distant island with tattoos all over his rear end.
 He lives on land with his men, while the women live out in the sea.
 One day, the men discover a huge shell in the ocean and take it back to land.
 The women, unhappy of course, make an amphibious assault on the village, defeating the fit men and winning their shell back.
 Curious to find out what’s inside, they order the men to crack it open.
 To their amazement (and the audience’s), a beautiful princess emerges from the shell.

 As you might expect, the princess falls in love with the local prince and wedding preparations commence.
 The groom gets a few more pre-wedding tattoos, while the bride is simply… groomed.
-They are then joined together by the high priest before being paraded through the village en route to a happily ever after life, on land.
-Have a look for yourself what it felt like during the show.
+They are then joined together by the high priest before being paraded through the village en route to a happily ever afterlife, on land.
+Have a look what it felt like during the show.
 The music is captivating!

 Just to keep the party going, the local dancers come back onto the sandy stage for what has to be the best fire dance show I’ve ever seen.
 I mean, these guys are REALLY good!
 See for yourself.